conholdate/products.conholdate.com/content/english/total/net/conversion/dot-to-xlam.md

 content:
     enable: true
     block:
-    - title_left: "How to Convert DOT to POTM in C# .NET"
+    - title_left: "How to Convert DOT to XLAM in C# .NET"
       content_left: |
-          Follow these simple steps for DOT to POTM conversion in .NET.
-View the converted POTM document as it is or render and display it as HTML without using any external software.
+          Follow these simple steps for DOT to XLAM conversion in .NET.
+View the converted XLAM document as it is or render and display it as HTML without using any external software.

           -   Create **Converter** object to convert DOT document
-          -   Set the convert options for POTM format
+          -   Set the convert options for XLAM format
-          -   Call **Convert** method of **Converter** class instance for conversion to POTM
+          -   Call **Convert** method of **Converter** class instance for conversion to XLAM
           -   Set options for HTML viewer
-          -   Create **Viewer** object to view converted POTM as HTML
+          -   Create **Viewer** object to view converted XLAM as HTML

       title_right: "Downloads & Installation Instructions"
       content_right: |